ehmotion/eh-mfc/README.md

 - Thrustmaster T300RS for PS4/PS5
 - Logitech G92 for PS4/PS5
-- Fanatec CSL DD/Elite for PS4/PS5
+- Fanatec CSL DD/Elite for PS4/PS5 - best supported, last updated

 # how this works

 the MFC SERVER controls the motion platform drivers.<br>
 the MFC CLIENTS are programs that receive native telemetry data and sends it to the server (see list of games above).<br>
-the USB XTRACTOR is used to proxy between the steering wheel and the console to extract USB HID data.<br>
+the USB PROXY is used to proxy between the steering wheel and the console to extract USB HID data (requires additonal unexpensive hardware, check subfolder).<br>
 the MFC XTRACTOR uses the USB HID data to generate game telemetry.<br>
-the two extractors are only needed if the games you play don't provide in-game telemetry via UDP/TCP. the USBXTRACTOR also requires an Arduino/Teensy atmega32u4 with custom firmware. this solution is based on Matlo's https://github.com/matlo/serialusb<br>
+the two extractors are only needed if the games you play don't provide in-game telemetry via UDP/TCP.<br>
+- the USB XTRACTOR is not used lately, in favor of the faster more reliable USB PROXY.
 <br>

 the end result using the xtractors on a PS4 system looks something like this:<br>
 [side view](https://www.youtube.com/watch?v=uBPW2BS_ysU&t=1s) and [back view](https://www.youtube.com/watch?v=jvZpMXiD8k4&t=1s)